 "We want to talk to people who dream of getting to this competition," says Deantoni.
 "For me, getting to do events in different regions was a big step."

 Thanks to this approach, Lega Serie A established a co-operative relationship with the clubs, players and all people involved.
 They have been welcomed in the community in a positive way, and everyone has experienced the arrival of Lega Serie A in the world of gaming as an opportunity.
-This relationship has allowed them to collaborate with all stakeholders, some of whom arrived as players and are now part of the roster of official Serie A TIM talents.
+This relationship has allowed them to collaborate with all stakeholders, some of whom arrived as players and are now part of the roster of official Serie A talents.

 What eSerie A has achieved so far